-Some details of the physical treatment of the $H_2$ molecule can be changed with the set H2 command described on page 253 below.
+Some details of the physical treatment of the H_2 molecule can be changed with the set H2 command described on page 255 below.

-12.3.2 H2 output options
+12.3.2 H_2 output options

-Strong $H_2$ lines will appear in the main emission-line output.
+Strong H2 lines will appear in the main emission-line output.
 The save H2 command has many other output options.
 The section in Part 2 of this document describing calling the code as a subroutine describes several routines that will return predictions of the large molecule.
-The set line precision command will add more significant figures to the wavelengths printed in the main printout.
+The print line precision command will add more significant figures to the wavelengths printed in the main printout.
 This may help isolate a particular line.